jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
 Creates an anonymous interface.
 Similar to classes, BUT cannot be instantiated
 via a constructor.
-Required property names are denoted by a symbolic property.
+Required property names are denoted by a symbolic property,
+(<field-name> above).

+Use :extends to optionally inherit required fields from other interface objects.
 Optionally include <docstring> to detail information on the interface in <help>.

 See <object-oriented-programming> in <Topics> for more high-level object